-HOW DID YOU LEARN ABOUT POWER AND WHAT DREW YOU TO THE APE PROGRAM?
+HOW DID YOU LEARN ABOUT POWER AND WHAT DREW YOU TO THE ASSISTANT PE PROGRAM?

 For about a year while I was at JJC, I was working at a window and door supplier and taking night classes.
 After one of my classes, Power had a meet and greet where they ran through projects and talked about the assistant project engineer program.
 I didn't know a program like this was an option while I was still in school but it sounded perfect so I submitted a resume, had a few interviews, and was hired January of 2016.

 AT POWER, OPERATIONS STAFF BEGIN AS A PROJECT ENGINEER AND THEN DECIDE WHETHER OR NOT TO GO THE SUPERINTENDENT OR PROJECT MANAGEMENT ROUTE.
 HOW DID YOU CHOOSE PROJECT MANAGER OVER SUPERINTENDENT?

 It was a last-minute decision, really.
 At AIMCO, Ace Hotel and Essex, I did a lot of field work as a project engineer, managing that portion of things and getting experience on the superintendent side of operations.
 But, part of my goal was always to get more experience on the office side with financials, change management, and accounting.
 Between my months in preconstruction after Essex and talking to some of my mentors, it helped me decide to go the project manager route.
 I was able to gain experience in both tracts before making the decision.